taalendigitaal/bootstrap-passwordstrength/OPTIONS.md

 * __verdicts__:

-  Default: `["Weak", "Normal", "Medium", "Strong", "Very Strong"]` (Array)
+  Default: `["Very Weak", "Weak", "Normal", "Medium", "Strong", "Very Strong"]` (Array)

-  The display names for the verdicts related to the progressClass.
-It has to have 5 elements, because there are 5 possible strength categories.
-It can be html code.
+  The display names for the verdicts related to the colorClasses.
+It has to have 6 elements, because there are 6 possible strength categories.
+It can also be html code instead of text.

 * __showVerdicts__: